kanguyen451/firestory/README.md

-# fire-story
+# Fire Story
-FIRE personalized storyline
+FIRE personalized storyline based on different alternatives you might see your life going